satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 stand up to scrutiny or may yield new insights.
 Simply enabling a continuing dialogue about each article would make it a living document and integrate it in a rich scientific dialogue.

-4. \*\*Author contributions are unclear.\*\*

-There is no consistency in the review process to solicit information related to the contribution of each listed author.
-While certain journals have stringent standards for clearly indicating the role of each author on a paper,

-other journals do not.
-Even the order of author names does not abide by a single convention.
-For example, in biology publications, the first and last positions in the author list are typically used to signify primary contributor

-and primary director or sponsor of the research.
-However, journals such as the Acoustical Society of America expect author lists to be ordered by decreasing degree of contribution.
-Such inconsistencies negatively impact consideration of author lists for promotion or in grant reviews.
-Furthermore, without a standard, contributors

-(such as technicians and research assistants) are often not included or adequately credited and others are included without their having made any contribution.

 In this article, we attempt to address these deficiencies by drawing on the ideas, experience, and technology recently developed to support code